dotnet/csharplang/proposals/csharp-10.0/lambda-improvements.md

 f = delegate (int x) : int { return x; }; // syntax error
 ```

-## Natural type
+## Natural delegate type
 A lambda expression has a natural type if the parameters types are explicit and either the return type is explicit or there is a common type from the natural types of all `return` expressions in the body.
 Otherwise there is no natural type.

-A method group has a natural type if the method group contains a single method and the method or reduced extension method has no unbound type parameters.
+A method group has a natural type if the method group contains a single method and the method has no unbound type parameters.

 Lambdas or method groups with natural types can be used as initializers in `var` declarations.